Misc. Blog 10 – Team Speak: Our Favourite Games

 Judy – Okami

-I have a few favourite games but the one i find myself going back to play again and again is Okami.
+I have a few favorite games but the one i find myself going back to play again and again is Okami.
 There’s so much about this game that I love I can barely find any faults with it.
 Firstly, not only do you get to play as a wolf god (which in my opinion is a pretty damn cool character to play) but you get the power to create THE SUN, fix bridges, control water, wind, fire, lighting and make bombs appear out of thin air just by ‘painting’ them.
-If your into art this is a pretty cool gameplay mechanic.
+If your into art this is a pretty cool game play mechanic.
 I love the story and the art style is gorgeous.
 This game gives the player lots to explore and lots to do.
 With its combination of puzzles, combat, platforming, story and side quests it’s provided me many good hours of entertainment.

 Andy Bean – Minecraft